2024

 Photo by Laurel Hauge.

-Each artwork in the series— Minority Model, Invisible Dragon, Blessed Lady of the Nail, and Nail Women—addresses different aspects of the Asian female experience in America through the prism of the nail salon industry.
-These pieces connect the individual experience of nail technicians to broader socio-economic contexts in order to reveal the complex effects of living with pervasive biases.
-At the same time, the work acknowledging the resilience, self-determination and personal power of these technicians while emphasizing their often overlooked labor.
+Through sculpture, installation, drawing and moving images, each artwork in the series addresses different facets of the Asian female experience in America, connecting personal stories of nail technicians to broader socio-economic contexts and revealing the complex effects of living with pervasive biases.
+At the same time, the work honors these technicians' resilience, self-determination, and personal power, emphasizing their often-overlooked labor.

 Ornamentalism sparks essential questions: